-The idea is not to pass judgement on either, but understand their DNA and motivations.
+The idea is not to pass judgement on either but to understand their DNA and motivations.

 The Narrow and Deep agencies are picky specialists.
 They choose to take on only as much work as they can handle, and consciously limit scale.
 This actually makes them better in many ways.
 These individuals care about the craft, they care about the genres they love, and prefer to stick with their knitting instead of trying to do everything.
 You will often find much of their client base is literary / niche authors.

-Because the narrow and deep agencies are specific to their niches and keep scale limited, they can be harder to sign on.
+Because the narrow and deep agencies are specific to their niches and keep scale limited, they can be harder to sign on to.
 These are also the folks who are much more focused on the writing itself.
 They speak extensively about the “development” of a manuscript.
 They seem to spend much time and work closely with their authors on improving their manuscripts.
 These folks are less transactional in their approach.
-They care less about quantity, and focus more on quality.
+They care less about quantity and focus more on quality.
 Some of them don’t do it as their livelihood, but as their passions, so scale matters less.
 They also enjoy a deep and close relationship with their authors.

 The value addition from the “Deep but Narrow” crowd is not just about the network and the deal, but also about elevating a manuscript to the best that it can be.
 They prefer to focus on their signed-on authors because as small, single-person operations they may have limited resources.

 The “Wide but Shallow” agents, on the other hand, are entirely market-driven and open to everything they think they can place irrespective of any personal preference.
 They do not mention “development” as a big part of their relationship with their authors but are the dealmakers looking at the scale of deals more than the quality.